 - SR as your savings rate

 There is something powerful here!
 Your income and expenses are not very important.
 What is essential is your savings rate!
-A person with 50’000 CHF yearly salary and a savings rate of 50% will be able to retire at the same than a person with 100’000 CHF salary and the same savings rate!
+A person with a 50’000 CHF yearly salary and a savings rate of 50% will be able to retire at the same as a person with a 100’000 CHF salary and the same savings rate!

 This formula shows the importance of your savings rate!
-If you want to retire earlier, you will need to optimize your savings rate.
+If you want to retire earlier, you must optimize your savings rate.
 Do not worry too much about the math.
 You do not need to work it out yourself.
 I am here for that!

 You will find many examples in this article.
 And if you want more, I have created a Years To Retirement Calculator, for you!

 But enough with the math, we start with two assumptions:

 - Your yearly returns on investment are 5%